Neurons ‘Predict’ Drinking’s Restorative Effects Well Before They Unfold

 Thirst neurons, located in the subfornical organ (SFO) of the brain, do make us thirsty when they sense that blood volume has dipped or when blood becomes too concentrated.
 But the same signaling mechanism can’t operate in reverse to alert us to stop drinking because thirst is satiated too soon after a person begins to drink, said UCSF’s Zachary Knight, PhD, senior author of the study, which appears in the Aug.
 3 issue of Nature.
 Nor can current theories explain why we usually like to drink something while we eat.

-“You drink a glass of water and you instantly feel like your thirst is quenched, but it actually takes tens of minutes for that water to reach your blood," said Knight, assistant professor of physiology.
+“You drink a glass of water and you instantly feel like your thirst is quenched, but it actually takes tens of minutes for that water to reach your blood," said Knight, assistant professor of physiology and a member of the UCSF Weill Institute for Neurosciences.
 “You eat something salty and you instantly beginning to feel thirsty even though that food is just in your mouth.
 The dominant model that thirst is a response to changes in the blood didn't explain that.”

 The Role of SFO Neurons when Drinking